internet4000/support-center/content/radio4000/_index.md

 ## Any plans for a pro version?

 Yes.
 We are discussing and experimenting with the right business model.
 We want it to retribute artists and right holders whose tracks are on Radio4000 as people contributing to make Radio4000 a great music tool and radio service.
-We also want the price to be worth it, so you know precisely what and why why you contribute.
+We also want the price to be worth it, so you know precisely what and why you contribute.

 ## Keyboard shortcuts